 There are 229 federally recognized tribes in Alaska.
 Most have tribal councils as their governing bodies.
-There is a variety of names for these councils including 'Native council,' 'tribal council,' 'IRA council,' 'village council,' and 'traditional council.'
+There is a variety of names for these councils including Native council,' 'Tribal council,' 'IRA council,' 'village council,' and 'traditional council.'
 All of these refer to the governing body of a tribe.
 Tribes and Tribal Governments are distinct from ANCSA Regional and Village Corporations.

-Even though ANCSA places its land entitlement with the ANCSA Corporations, most tribes in Alaska own some land.
+Even though ANCSA places its land entitlement with the ANCSA Corporations, most Tribes in Alaska own some land.
 Tribes have acquired land through various means including purchases, gifts, and through land transfers from ANCSA Corporations and cities.
 Tribally owned parcels range from small lots to large tracts transferred from ANCSA Corporations.
-Tribally owned lands are in fee simple status and in Alaska are not considered held in Trust for jurisdictional purposes.
+Tribally owned lands are generally in fee simple status and in Alaska, are not considered held in Trust for jurisdictional purposes (meaning they are categorized as private land for the purposes for fire jurisdiction).